dachu02/Bin-BOT-Early-Access/README.md

 6. Trailing stop-loss feature for orders placed by bot - you can define your thresholds
 7. TakeProfit and StopLoss with predefined thresholds and possibility to disable them.
 8. Windows notification when new buy or sell order is placed
-9. Checking good or bad market conditions based on MACD

 Currently, I'm still working on:
 - add support for other base assets different that USDT (eg. USDC, BUSD)